awsrjh/aws-neuron-sdk-tmp/docs/howtos/install/neuron-install-guide.rst

 .. code:: bash

-   # NOTE: please make sure [tensorflow] option is provided during installation of neuron-cc for PyTorch-Neuron compilation; this is not necessary for PyTorch-Neuron inference.
+   #NOTE please make sure [tensorflow] option is provided during installation of neuron-cc for PyTorch-Neuron compilation; this is not necessary for PyTorch-Neuron inference.
    pip install neuron-cc[tensorflow]
    pip install torch-neuron